Baltimore Nursing Home Abuse Attorney

 How a Baltimore Nursing Home Abuse Lawyer Can Help Your Family

 If you have a family member who has been harmed in a nursing home facility, the anger and stress of the injustices suffered by your loved one can be overwhelming.
 In these cases, retaining an experienced Baltimore nursing home abuse attorney can help your family fight for the justice that your loved one deserves.

 A nursing home abuse attorney can thoroughly investigate your suspicions or allegations of abuse or neglect.
 Nursing homes that are suspected of abuse or neglect may make it difficult to uncover proof that injuries suffered by residents were caused by abusive or neglectful staff.
 At Cohen & Dwin, our attorneys have decades of experience uncovering evidence of abuse or neglect in negligent nursing homes.

 A nursing home abuse attorney can also help your family pursue justice when your loved one’s injuries are proven to be the result of abuse or neglect.
-We can help you contact Maryland state authorities who can investigate and take actions against negligent nursing home facilities.
+We can help you contact Maryland state authorities who can investigate and take action against negligent nursing home facilities.
 Your actions may ultimately save other residents from being harmed.

 We can also help you pursue a legal claim for compensation against the parties responsible for the abuse or neglect.
 We will fight for a full and fair settlement with the nursing home and its insurers.
 If necessary, our nursing home abuse attorneys can advocate on behalf of your family in court in pursuit of the recovery your loved one needs and deserves.

 Who Can Be Held Responsible for Baltimore Nursing Home Neglect?

 One of the first questions families have when they discover abuse or neglect is: Who can you hold responsible for the harm your loved one has suffered in a nursing home?